 If you don’t write an SEO title for your blog post, it will be automatically generated from your post title and site title.

-Add a ”nofollow” tag to all the links in the blog post if you want to disallow search engines to follow the external resources you refer to.
+You can also add a ”nofollow” tag to all the links in the blog post if you want to disallow search engines to follow the external resources you refer to.

 Date field in contact forms